-Smith rose to fame with his work in the hip-hop duo DJ Jazzy Jeff and the Fresh Prince.
-The duo landed a Grammy for their hit "Parents Just Don't Understand" and "Summertime."
-With great fame came lots of money, which Smith poorly managed.
+Smith rose to fame with his work in the hip-hop duo DJ Jazzy Jeff & the Fresh Prince.
+The duo landed Grammy awards for their hits "Parents Just Don't Understand" and "Summertime."
+And with great fame came lots of money, which Smith poorly managed.
 After failing to pay sufficient income taxes, Smith owed the government $2.8 million.
 The IRS seized his belongings and his income.

 Fresh Prince almost didn't have the glorious six-season run for which it's known.
-NBC wanted to wrap up the show after season four.
-The series ending was supposed to be the season four finale where Will goes back to Philadelphia and decided to stay there with his mother.
+NBC wanted to wrap up the show after Season 4.
+The series ending was supposed to be the Season 4 finale, where Will goes back to Philadelphia and decides to stay there with his mother.
 Fans were absolutely outraged.